spacetelescope/jwst/docs/jwst/extract_1d/arguments.rst

   Flag to enable saving a model of the 2D flux as defined by the extraction aperture or PSF model.
   If True, the model is saved to disk with suffix "scene_model".

+``--save_residual_image``
+  Flag to enable saving the residual image (from the input minus the scene model) If True, the model is saved to disk with suffix "residual".

 Step Arguments for IFU Data
 ---------------------------